Digressive/Network-Device-Status-Monitor/README.md

 # Network Device Status Monitor (NDSM)

-PowerShell based network attached device monitor
+PowerShell based network attached device monitor.

 Network Device Status Monitor can also be downloaded from: